Northern Greater Poland dialect

 The Northern Greater Polish dialect (gwary północnowielkopolskie) belongs to the Greater Poland dialect group and is located in the part of Poland.
 It borders the Krajna dialect to the northwest, the Kujawy dialect to the northeast, the Western Greater Polish dialect to the far southwest, and the Central Greater Polish dialect to the south.
 The exact borders of Northern Greater Polish are not clear.
 The Krzyszczewo and Wola Skorzęcka subdialect occupies part of Northern Greater Polish and part of Central Greater Polish geographically, and also somewhat linguistically.
 The dialect of these villages is increasingly affected by Standard Polish, as demonstrated by the number of similar features.

 Phonology

 Typical of Greater Polish dialects, voicing of word-final consonants before vowels and liquids is present here.
 Also typical of Greater Polish dialects, mazuration is not present, except in Wieleń, where the so-called “Wieleń Masurs” are, who have masuration.
 In reality, they are not true Masurians, but are just called this due to their dialect.

 Vowels

 Northern Greater Polish has features typical of a Greater Polish dialect. ej may shift to y: z ty (z tej).
-In the past, like many Greater Polish dialects, monothongs were often diphthongized: myjszyj (myszy).
+In the past, like many Greater Polish dialects, monophthongs were often diphthongized: myjszyj (myszy).
 The change of ra-, ja- to re-, je- is found in a few words: redło (radło), jerzmo (jarzmo).